 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.

-Information about significant areas of estimation uncertainty and critical judgments in applying accounting policies is described in note 15 - loan impairment estimates.
+Information about significant areas of estimation uncertainty and critical judgments in applying accounting policies is described in the following notes: